David Rittenhouse: Transit of Venus

 In 1768, the same year that he became a member of the American Philosophical Society, Rittenhouse announced plans to observe a pending transit of Venus across the Sun from several locations.
 The American Philosophical Society persuaded the legislature to grant £100 towards the purchase of new telescopes, and members volunteered to staff half of the 22 telescope stations when the event arrived.

 The transit of Venus occurred on June 3, 1769.
 Rittenhouse's great excitement at observing the infrequently occurring transit of Venus (for which he had prepared for a year) resulted in his fainting during the observation.
 In addition to the work involved in the preparations, he had also been ill the week before the transit.
 Lying on his back beneath the telescope, trained at the afternoon sun, he regained consciousness after a few minutes and continued his observations.
-His account of the transit, published in the American Philosophical Society's Transactions, does not mention his fainting, though it is otherwise meticulous in its record and documented.
+His account of the transit, published in the American Philosophical Society's Transactions, does not mention his fainting, though it is otherwise meticulous and well-documented.

 Rittenhouse used the observations to calculate the distance from Earth to the Sun to be 93 million miles.
 (This is the approximate average distance between Earth and the Sun.)
-The published report of the transit was hailed by European scientists, and Rittenhouse would correspond with famous contemporary astronomers, such as Jérôme Lalande and Franz Xaver von Zach.
+European scientists hailed the published report of the transit, and Rittenhouse would correspond with famous contemporary astronomers, such as Jérôme Lalande and Franz Xaver von Zach.

 Orrery

 In 1770, Rittenhouse completed an advanced orrery; that is, a mechanical model of the Solar System.
 In recognition of the achievement, the College of New Jersey granted Rittenhouse an honorary degree.
 The college then acquired ownership of the orrery.
-Rittenhouse made a new, more advanced model which remained in Philadelphia.
+Rittenhouse made a new, more advanced model, which remained in Philadelphia.
 The State of Pennsylvania paid Rittenhouse £300 as a tribute for his achievement.
 One of Rittenhouse's hands or helpers with the project was Henry Voigt, the clockmaker and Chief Coiner under Rittenhouse at the mint.
 Voigt later repaired the orrery in 1806 and was an earlier co-inventor of the first practical steamboat with John Fitch.

 United States Mint

 David Rittenhouse was treasurer of Pennsylvania from 1777 to 1789, and with these skills and the help of George Washington, he became the first director of the United States Mint.

 On April 2, 1792, the United States Mint opened its doors, but would not produce coins for almost four months.
-Rittenhouse believed that the design of a coin reflected the sophistication and culture of a country.
+Rittenhouse believed that a coin's design reflected a country's sophistication and culture.
 The first coins were made from flatware that was provided by George Washington on the morning of July 30, 1792.
-The coins were hand-struck by Rittenhouse, to test the new equipment, and were given to Washington as a token of appreciation for his contributions to making the United States Mint a reality.
+The coins were hand-struck by Rittenhouse to test the new equipment and were given to Washington as a token of appreciation for his contributions to making the United States Mint a reality.
 The coin design had not been approved by Congress.
-Coin production on a large scale did not begin until 1793.
+Large-scale coin production did not begin until 1793.
 Rittenhouse resigned from the Mint on June 30, 1795, due to poor health.
-In 1871 Congress approved a commemorative medal in his honor.
+In 1871, Congress approved a commemorative medal in his honor.